 Students who participate in school-sponsored trips are required to use transportation provided by the school to and from the event.
-The principal, however, may make an exception if the parent personally that the student be permitted to ride with the parent, or the parent presents - before the scheduled trip - a written request that the student be permitted to ride with an adult designated by the parent.
+A written request (Permission and Acknowledgement of Risk Form) that the student be permitted to ride with a non-custodial adult designated by the parent must be submitted 24 hours prior to the scheduled departure time for the event.